 Character Point Rate is a special stat that will show how many character points your character gets whenever he or she succeeds at using a skill.

-The Skill Point Rate will be Mental x 0.03.
-So if your character's Mental is 24, your rate is 0.72.
+The Character Point Rate will be Mental x 0.01.
+So if your character's Mental is 24, your rate is 0.24.
 Your character's profession may give you extra bonuses to character point rate as well as determine your character's End of Session Character Point Bonus.

 The End of Session Character Point Bonus is extra character points given to your character at the end of a gaming session.
 Your character's profession will tell you your bonus rate.
 Your GM may give extra character points based on your role playing for that session.